 Routine gas flaring is the flaring of process gas associated with oil production that takes place during normal operations in the absence of sufficient facilities/infrastructures to allow the produced gas to be reinjected, utilized on-site or dispatched to a market.
 This flared gas is a significant source of CO2 and methane emissions; if recovered, it could be used to replace more carbon-intensive fuels, helping to improve access to energy and, consequently, global energy security.

-In the coming years, in addition to intensive analysis of consumption through energy audits, which now cover almost all operated assets, we plan to progressively extend ISO 50001 certification to the most energy-intensive companies and plants.
+Energy efficiency is a key element of Eni’s decarbonization strategy as it reduces energy consumption and, consequently, CO2 emissions.
+In the coming years, in addition to intensive analysis of consumption through energy audits, which now cover almost all operated assets, we plan to progressively extend ISO 50001 certification (to cover 86% of energy consumption at Eni sites by 2024) to the most energy-intensive companies and plants.
 Adoption of Best Available Technologies from the initial design phases, integration of renewable energy, digitalisation of processes and optimisation of our operations are the main pillars of this process, which aims to continuously improve the energy performance of our assets and reduce our carbon footprint.

 Eni has also joined the World Bank’s Global Flaring and Methane Reduction Fund to support the reduction of methane flaring and venting in high emitting and low- income countries.